More dates

 Event description

-ALESSANDRO GRIPPO, Ph.D., Geological Sciences, University of Southern California, has researched and taught geology, oceanography, stratigraphy, environmental geology, and field classes at Santa Monica College and several California State University campuses.
+Alessandro Grippo, Ph.D. in Geological Sciences from the University of Southern California, has researched and taught geology, oceanography, stratigraphy, environmental geology, and field classes at Santa Monica College and several California State University campuses.
 Alessandro has a keen interest in the geology of the American Southwest and loves exploring, learning, and sharing his passion for Earth and its history.

 Photo credit: Chris Andersen, Desert Institute Volunteer